Economy of Cuba: Colonial and Republican period (1870–1959)

+Early economic planning (1959–1967)

 On 3 March 1959, Fidel Castro seized control of the Cuban Telephone Company, which was a subsidiary of the International Telephone and Telecommunications Corporation.
 This was the first of many nationalizations made by the new government; the assets seized totaled US$9 billion.

 After the 1959 Revolution, citizens were not required to pay a personal income tax (their salaries being regarded as net of any taxes).
 The government also began to subsidize healthcare and education for all citizens; this action created strong national support for the new revolutionary government.

-After the USSR and Cuba reestablished their diplomatic relations in May 1960, the USSR began to buy Cuban sugar in exchange for oil.
+The USSR and Cuba reestablished their diplomatic relations in May 1960.
 When oil refineries like Shell, Texaco, and Esso refused to refine Soviet oil, Castro nationalized that industry as well, taking over the refineries on the island.
 Days later in response, the United States cut the Cuban sugar quota completely; Eisenhower was quoted saying "This action amounts to economic sanctions against Cuba.
 Now we must look ahead to other economic, diplomatic, and strategic moves."
+Cuba and the Soviet Union signed their first trade deal that year, in which Cuba traded sugar to the Soviet Union in exchange for fuel.
 On 7 February 1962, Kennedy expanded the United States embargo to cover almost all U.S. imports.

+Using machinery and equipment provided by the Soviet Union and other socialist countries, from 1959 to 1963, the Cuban government attempted to implement import substitution industrialization.
+This approach was deemed to have failed by 1964 and Cuba resumed an export strategy focused on sugar.
+The economy remained inefficient and over-specialized in a few commodities purchased by the Eastern Bloc countries.

 By the late 1960s, Cuba became dependent on Soviet economic, political, and military aid.
 It was also around this time that Castro began privately believing that Cuba could bypass the various stages of socialism and progress directly to pure communism.
-General Secretary Leonid Brezhnev consolidated Cuba's dependence on the USSR when, in 1973, Castro caved to Brezhnev's pressure to become a full member of CEMA.
+General Secretary Leonid Brezhnev consolidated Cuba's dependence on the USSR when, in 1973, Castro caved to Brezhnev's pressure to become a full member of Council for Mutual Economic Assistance (Comecon).
+Comecon deemed Cuba one of its underdeveloped member countries and therefore Cuba could obtain oil in direct exchange for sugar at a rate that was highly favorable to Cuba.
+Hard currency Cuba obtained from re-exporting oil facilitated Cuba's importation of goods from non-Comecon countries and facilitated its investments in social services.